 A business plan can have multi-fold benefits for your small food business.
 This is a great way to get your thoughts and plans on paper, which can be useful for you to refer back to you during the process of starting and operating your business.
 A business plan can also be beneficial if you’re looking for funding to start your food business.

-Both the U.S. Small Business Administration and SCORE offer great resources to help you write a business plan for your food business.
+SCORE offer great resources to help you write a business plan for your food business.
 It can seem intimidating to make one, but if you’re researching how to start a food business, it’s likely that you already have a lot of great thoughts to contribute to your plan.
 Below are a few of the steps you’ll need to take while creating a business plan.